 8. If I am an ATSA Clinical Member, how will I prove my CEUs to keep “ATSA Clinical Membership” each year?

 A: You will not need to submit proof of your CEUs unless you are requested to do so.
-ATSA will do a random audit of 5-10% of the ATSA Clinical Members each year and request that they submit a list of their CEUs completed for the prior year.
+ATSA will do a random audit of 5% of the ATSA Clinical Members in August of each year and request that they submit a list of their CEUs completed for the prior year.
 If you are not audited, completing your CEUs will be on the honor system.

 9. Why is there an increased cost for “ATSA Clinical Membership” compared to being an “ATSA Member”?

 A: There is more work for the ATSA main office to coordinate the documentation of the requirements and audits for ATSA Clinical Members.
-The amount has not yet been determined, but will not be excessive.
+The increase will not be excessive and it will occur during the 2022 renewal season.

 10. It seems that the “ATSA Clinical Membership” doesn’t mean much to me since I am not a clinician, don’t live in the U.S., or work in a related field.
 Why so much emphasis on this one issue?